Assassin’s Creed: Odyssey review-in-progress — Impossibly dense

 Stealth that obeys some kind of logic

-Speaking of stealth, Odyssey feels a bit like miracle coming off of Ubisoft’s Far Cry 5.
+Speaking of stealth, Odyssey feels like a bit of a miracle coming off of Ubisoft’s Far Cry 5.
 In that shooter from earlier this year, enemies had some sort of hive-mind connection.
 No matter where they were, they could sense that you just silently and instantly murdered one of their comrades.

 I hate that, and thankfully, Odyssey doesn’t share that problem.
 You can kill a guard without alerting everyone else.
 But this game goes way beyond that when it comes to improving stealth.